 DPDK : vrouter dataplane is a specific packet processing application using DPDK library.
 NIC cards used by Contrail DPDK vrouter application are removed from the Linux operating system (they are no more visible as an available NIC into the host OS) and bound to the vrouter.
 Contrail DPDK vrouter is managing both dataplane forwarding decision information (MAC, IP and flow table information) and packet processing.
 Contrail DPDK application is working in poll mode.
 Consequently, packet processing performance tuning has mainly to be done at Contrail vrouter application level.
+In this chapter we’ll mainly focus on DPDK vrouter.

 SmartNIC : when SmartNIC is used, Contrail vRouter dataplane is running onto the SmartNIC itself.
 It means Host resources are not involved in packet processing.
 It allows to save the high number of CPU resources that can be used for vrouter packet processing in the two previous modes.